German politician 'regrets' controversial gay chancellor remarks | DW | 26.09.2020

 "No," he replied.
 "Concerning the question of sexual orientation, as long as it is within the law and does not affect children — which at this point, for me, would be an absolute limit — it is not an issue for public discussion."

-Merz' answer sparked an outcry from German politicians, amid concerns that he was singling out one of his rivals for the position of CDU chair, Health Minister Jens Spahn.
+Merz' answer sparked an outcry from German politicians, especially as one of his rivals for the position of CDU chair, Health Minister Jens Spahn, is openly gay.

 Another gay politician, deputy chair of the center-left Social Democrats (SPD), Kevin Kühnert tweeted: "This is how someone works who cannot hide the fact that he cannot deal with the normalization of homosexuality."